nathantomczyk/Uptake-Stoichiometry/README_Uptake_stoichiometry.txt

 n.uptake.uM.m2.sec - the uptake rate of DIN in the units of uM N per meter squared per second p.uptake.uM.m2.sec - the uptake rate of SRP in the units of uM P per meter squared per second

 4. Missing data codes:
 NA
+5. Specialized formats or other abbreviations used:
+NA

+DATA-SPECIFIC INFORMATION FOR: all.salt.slugs.csv

+1. Number of variables: 3

+2. Number of cases/rows: 130

+3. Variable List:
+stream - stream identification (WS06, WS07, WS08, WS09, WS10)
+Date- date  in YYYY-MM-DD format
+Measured Q (Ls-1) - the discharge measured by the salt slug

+4. Missing data codes:
+NA